PrefectHQ/prefect/docs/cloud/agent/upandrunning.md

 ### Write a Flow

-To start, we are going to write a dummy flow that doesn't do anything.
-Feel free to make the flow more complex if desired but for the sake of simplicity we will stick with a flow which does nothing.
+To start, we're going to write a dummy flow that doesn't do anything.
+You can make your flow as complex as you want, but this is the flow we'll use for the tutorial!

 ```python
 from prefect import Flow